Binary-Finery/FabToast/README.md

 - ERROR
 - WARNING

-And can be displayed in 3 difference positions on-screen:
+And can be displayed in 3 different positions on-screen:

 - DEFAULT (bottom)
 - CENTER
 - TOP

 To display a FabToast is extremely simple, and achieved in a single line of code.
-For example, to display a SUCCESS FabToast at the default position (Bottom):
+For example, to display a SUCCESS FabToast at the default position (bottom):

 ```java
 FabToast.makeText(context, "I'm a Fab toast", FabToast.LENGTH_LONG, FabToast.SUCCESS,  FabToast.POSITION_DEFAULT).show();